Lithuanian Activist Front: Controversy

 The goal of the June uprising organized by the LAF was to seize control of Lithuania as Soviet forces retreated in the face of Germany's attack.
 LAF paramilitaries committed many atrocities in the uprising (rapes, murders, pillage).
 According to Tadeusz Piotrowski, the Germans referred to these "allies" as "organized robbers".
 At the beginning of the occupation, Acting Prime Minister of the Provisional Government of Lithuania Juozas Ambrazevičius (also called Juozas Brazaitis) convened a meeting in of cabinet ministers with former President Kazys Grinius, Bishop Vincentas Brizgys and others.
 At the very beginning of the Nazi occupation, the affairs of Jews and Poles were excluded from Lithuanian jurisdiction and taken over by the Germans and German military commanders.
 On the other hand, a number of laws issued by the LAF-instituted Provisional Government of Lithuania discriminated against Jews. for example Žydų padėties nuostatai (English: Regulation on the Status of Jews), although according to some authors they were never actually adopted and were only considered by the Provisional Government. Žydų padėties nuostatai was widely used in the Soviet propaganda.
 However physical signs that this document initially was not kept with enacted legal texts and was pulled into a set of rulings by the German-appointed councillors as if it were a Provisional Government rule, when the Provisional Government had already withdrawn. Žydų padėties nuostatai was not published anywhere at the time and the affairs of Lithuanian Jews were never governed by it.

 Nazi authorities surreptitiously encouraged and involved the local population in attacks on Jews.
-These tactics are well disclosed in October 15, 1941 report to Reich Minister Heinrich Himmler.
+These tactics are well disclosed on October 15, 1941, report to Reich Minister Heinrich Himmler.
 Schutzstaffel General Brigadeführer and Security Police Chief of the Occupied Eastern Territories Franz Walter Stahlecker.
-In this report Stahlecker states that the extermination of Jews in the Wehrmacht-occupied territories should be performed in a way that would keep the Nazis "clean" and show no sign of actual Nazi inspiration, October 15, 1941 report to Reich Minister Heinrich Himmler. organization or management.
+In this report Stahlecker states that the extermination of Jews in the Wehrmacht-occupied territories should be performed in a way that would keep the Nazis "clean" and show no sign of actual Nazi inspiration, October 15, 1941, report to Reich Minister Heinrich Himmler. organization or management.
 It should look like the local population and its institutions on their own initiative executed the Jewish population.
 The LAF and its paramilitaries initially proved useful for this.
 But Stahlecker later complained that it was "not a simple matter" to organize Lithuanians into taking actions against Jews.

 Lithuanian Minister of National Defence General Stasys Raštikis (former Commander of the Lithuanian Army) met personally with German generals to discuss anti-Jewish violence and Lithuanian society, government dissatisfaction and concern about the persecution and extermination of the Lithuanian Jews started by the Germans.
 He demanded that the campaign against Jews in Kaunas and in the province now be stopped, but the Nazi generals refused, with one of them even unexpectedly pouring cold water on Raštikis' head when he was leaving.